 Our staff should be wearing their name tags, so you can readily identify them.
 Our permanent staff are:

-Sharon Jackson – Assistant Director of Early Childhood Ministries
+Sharon Jackson – Director of Children & Family Ministries

 There is an emergency station set up in the room with the policies and procedures for the children’s ministry area.
 These include emergency procedures to follow in the event of a tornado, fire, or dangerous person.